dionp3/noise-localization-tdoa-iot-final/README.md

 ### Limitations
 - Supports only a single dominant sound source.
-- Direction estimation accuracy is affected by environmental noise, reflections, atc.
+- Direction estimation accuracy is affected by environmental noise, reflections, etc.
 - Does not calculate the exact position of the sound source.
 - Designed as a prototype and proof-of-concept implementation.